- Home

 6. Is returning to education worth it?

 - Firstly, learning is great for our health.
 Our mind is like a muscle, and without exercise, it can grow weak.
-But research suggests that by continuing to learn throughout our lives, we can improve our memory, and perhaps even reduce the likelihood of developing mental conditions like Alzheimer’s.
+But research suggests that continuing to learn throughout our lives can improve our memory, and perhaps even reduce our risk of developing mental conditions like Alzheimer’s.

-- Experts also agree that learning can also increase our self-confidence, as well as reduce our chances of developing mental conditions like depression.
-It also encourages us to meet new people and think about things from different perspectives.
+- Experts also agree that learning can increase our self-confidence and reduce our chances of developing mental conditions like depression.
+Plus, it can encourage us to meet new people and think about things from different perspectives.

 - And finally, what you learn and the memories you’ll make if you decide to return to education are things that no one can take away from you.
 As Benjamin Franklin once said, “An investment in knowledge pays the best interest.”